gaurav-chawla1714/nw-tracker-bot/README.md

 - Yahoo Finance API Integration
   - real-time pricing data for real-time estimated nw calculations.
 - Updated help command to list out all of the existing commands
+  - Right now, the only ones is status
-- Parse Fidelity account view xslx to update holdings manually
+- Parse Fidelity account view xslx to update holdings.
+Use pandas to parse excel file.
-- Better names of files
+- Better names of files (utils?)
 - Integrate custom exceptions more, including messages.
 Integrate on read commands as well.

 ## Backlog: